Piotrk39/upgraded-chainsaw/README.md

 STEPS for Selenium Suite:

-- Make sure that the correct driver is already installed on the machine
+- Open terminal at “seleniumTestExample copy” folder
-- Open terminal at “seleniumTestExample” folder
+- Run the command 'npm install selenium-webdriver'
 - Run the command ‘node index.js’
-- Test should run after that
+- After that test should be executed

 STEPS for Postman Collection: